Auditions

 Who will be in the room?

-In addition to the directors, musical director, and choreographer for the shows we are casting, all theatre performance faculty and stage management faculty will be present during auditions.
+In addition to the directors, musical directors, and choreographers for the shows we are casting, all theatre performance faculty and stage management faculty will be present during auditions.
 Directors may choose to allow student Assistant Directors to be in the room as well.
 On the audition form, there is a question regarding feedback.
 If you would like to receive written feedback on your audition from performance faculty, you can check the box accordingly.
 Please note that feedback will be given by performance faculty who are NOT working in the capacity of director, music director, or choreographer for the shows being cast this semester.
 If you opt in to receiving feedback, you are responsible for scheduling and attending a 10-minute mentor meeting to receive your feedback within the first two weeks of auditions.

 Call backs: